dr-yst/org-x/dev-docs/activeContext.md

 - Full adoption of Svelte 5 runes for state management across all components
 - Implementation of date-related filtering functionality directly in the task list
 - Adaptation of testing approach to work with Svelte 5 runes
+- Planning to consolidate overlapping fields between OrgHeadline and OrgTitle structures

 ## Learnings and Discoveries